progund/adhd/README.md

-   --list-apps,-la           - lists all apps (on the device) --adb [PROG]              - sets adb program to use --help,-h                 - prints this help text
+   --list-apps,-la           - lists all apps (on the device) --adb [PROG]              - sets adb program to use --help,-h                 - prints this help text --verify-software, -vs    - verify required softwares --objectcache-dir, -ocd   - path to ObjectCache classes --classpath, -cp   - CLASSPATH for Java programs

 APP
    the program to manage

 MODE
-   serializable - downloads files as serialized by ObjectCache* database - downloads database files and creates txt file and html pages from each
+   serializable - downloads files as serialized by ObjectCache and generates TXT files* database - downloads database files and creates TXT file and HTML pages from each all - all of the above

 ENVIRONMENT VARIABLES
    APP - the Android app to manage
    MODE - database, serialized, ...
    ADB - Android debugger bridge tool
    ADEV - Android device to manage
+   OC_PATH - ObjectCache directory
+   CLASSPATH - CLASSPATH for java programs

 RETURN VALUES
     0 - success
     2 - failure
     3 - adb could not be found
+    4 - slite and/or ObjectCache could not be found
    10 - no mode set
    11 - no app set